-Most people rarely need an attorney and don’t know how to choose one.
+Because most people rarely need an attorney, many don’t know how to choose one.
 These pointers can help.

-Does the law firm have a track record of successfully resolving personal injury and wrongful death cases against large corporations?
-Substantial trial experience is also very important.
-Be aware that many lawyers have little to none.
-Even though most cases settle out of court, you will be in a stronger bargaining position during settlement talks if the other side knows your lawyers have the track record to beat them at trial.
+Look for an attorney who has experience going to trial and has developed a reputation as a true litigator.
+People are often surprised to learn that many lawyers have little or no actual trial experience.
+Even though most cases settle out of court, you will be in a stronger bargaining position during settlement negotiations if the opposing lawyers know your lawyers have the track record to beat them at trial.

 Bigger Doesn’t Mean Better

 When choosing a law firm, bigger does not mean better.
-Many larger firms need to run through hundreds or thousands of cases at a time just to pay the big overhead, and have large bureaucracies that are difficult for their clients to navigate.
-Cases may be processed in batches so the unique aspects of each client are lost in the shuffle.
-When your lawyer is not paying attention to you, it’s easy to become frustrated and dissatisfied.
-Make sure when your lawyer is talking to you that you’re the most important client he or she has.
+Many larger firms need to run through hundreds or thousands of cases at a time just to pay their big overhead and have large bureaucracies that are difficult for their clients to navigate.
+Cases may be processed in batches, so the unique aspects of each client’s case are lost in the shuffle.

-Ask whether the law firm ever partners with other lawyers to strengthen a client’s legal team.
-An experienced law firm is not reluctant to add other lawyers to the team when it’s in the client’s best interest, even if the firm has to share its attorneys’ fee.
-For example, sometimes attorneys join forces to share their research, expertise and other resources to build the best possible case for you.
+An experienced law firm often partners with other law firms when it’s in the client’s best interest, particularly in complex, high-value cases.
+For example, sometimes attorneys join forces to share their research, expertise, and other resources to build the best possible case for you.
 In other cases, depending on where you live, it’s helpful to involve local lawyers to gain a local perspective.
-But you don’t need to find a lawyer in the place where you think you’ll file suit; a good firm with national experience and know-how can manage your case wherever it’s filed.
+But you don’t need to find a lawyer in the place where you think you’ll file your lawsuit; a good firm with national experience and strategic partners can manage your case wherever it’s filed.